Getting the Go-Ahead

 A drainage tube

-Sometimes used to drain blood and fluid from around the new kidney.
+This tube is sometimes used to drain blood and fluid from around the new kidney.

 Some of these tubes and lines will be removed when your child leaves the PICU.
 Others may stay in longer.